chris-cornish/fitness-frog/README.md

 ## Scaffolding
-There is a bug in scaffolding currently when the model is referenced in an outside assembly, i.e. the way we are doing it and the way it should be done. the .NET Core team is working on a fix.
-In the near term, the only suggested workaround is to temporarily include the model in the UI project, which is not very practical.
+There is a bug in scaffolding currently when the model is referenced in an outside assembly, i.e. the way we are doing it and the way it should be done.
+This was supposedly fixed in the preview1-update2, September release, but I can confirm that it is NOT and will recommend they re-open the issue.
+In the near term, the only suggested workaround is to temporarily include the contents of Domain and Domain.Data in the UI project, create the scaffolds, and then remove the contents again.

+Here is the tracked issue:
 * https://github.com/aspnet/Scaffolding/issues/251

+Here are the steps I used to get around the issue:
+* I "unreferenced" FitnessFrog.Core.Domain and FitnessFrog.Core.Domain.Data.
+* I created a folder in the UI project called "Workaround."
+* I copied all of the .cs files from FitnessFrog.Core.Domain and .Data to the "Workaround" folder.
+* I right clicked on the "Controllers" folder and chose Add "New Scaffolded Item."
+* I selected "MVC Controller with Views Using Entity Framework."
+* I selected my domain entity.
+* I selected the DbContext.
+* I left the default checkboxes for setting up the Views.
+* I created my scaffold.
+* I repeated for each domain model.
+* I deleted the "Workaround" folder.
+* I "re-referenced" FitnessFrog.Core.Domain and FitnessFrog.Core.Domain.Data.
+* All was well.

 ## Helpful Documentation
 * http://localhost:49865/ (When you run the FitnessFrog.Core.UI)